MatthewWurl/100DaysOfSwift/01-Project-1-StormViewer/README.md

 This project includes solutions to the challenges.

+*Note: This project includes a challenge from [project 9](11-Project-9-GrandCentralDispatch).
+The loading of the images from the bundle now happens on the background.*

 ## Challenges

 1. Use Interface Builder to select the text label inside your table view cell and adjust its font size to something larger – experiment and see what looks good.